igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}.

-# Delay Bits
+# Latency Bits

-This section introduces bits that can be used for delay measurements.
-Whenever this section of the specification refers to packets, it is referring only to packets with protocol headers that include the delay bits.
+This section introduces bits that can be used for round trip latecy measurements.
+Whenever this section of the specification refers to packets, it is referring only to packets with protocol headers that include the latency bits.

 {{QUIC-TRANSPORT}} introduces an explicit per-flow transport-layer signal for hybrid measurement of RTT.
 This signal consists of a spin bit that toggles once